sfu-dhil/collectionbuilder-docker/README.md

 ### Loading metadata from remote url/google sheets

-The new `remote_csv_import.rb` plugin optionally allows you to automatically pull a csv file from a remote url via environment variables.
+The new `cb_remote_csv.rb` plugin optionally allows you to automatically pull a csv file from a remote url via environment variables.

 `METADATA_FILE_URL`: the publicly accessible url.
 For google sheets see the [CollectionBuilder Docs](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/sheets-walkthrough/#2-publish-your-google-sheet-to-the-web) on how to make your Google Sheets publicly accessible.

-`METADATA_FILE_NAME`: the name to use for the csv file in the `_data` folder (default: `metadata.csv`).
-This will overwrite an existing file so name with care.

 This uses the jekyll `:site` `:after_init` hook so it will only trigger once per build (not quite as robust).
 When developing locally, you will need to trigger a rebuild to re-fetch any changes from the remote file (ex: `touch pages/index.md` or add a space to a page file comment and save).